Helping dads to feel involved during pregnancy

 • playing music

-Babies can hear voices outside the tummy and as it develops it will get to reecognise your voice.
+Babies can hear voices outside the tummy and as it develops it will get to recognise your voice.
 You can talk and sing to them – your baby will love to hear from you.

 This helps your baby: